subisarkar/JexoSim/README.md

 Examples
 ------
-In the folder `input_files` there are example input parameter text files, which can be run.
+In the folder `input_files` there are example input parameter text files, which can be run using the 'Running a simulation' routine above.

 Citing
 ------